Beaver-Notes/Beaver-Notes/README.md

 ## Need Help? 🤔

 We're here to assist you!
-For any questions or support, reach out at danielerolli@proton.me.
+For any questions or support, reach out to our friendly team at danielerolli@proton.me.

 ## Join Our Community 🦫

 We believe in collaboration!
-If you wish to contribute and enhance Beaver Notes, we invite you to join our community on [Mastodon](https://mastodon.social/@Beavernotes), [Reddit](https://www.reddit.com/r/BeaverNotes/), and our [official website](https://www.beavernotes.com).
-Let's shape the future of note-taking together! 🚀📝
+If you wish to contribute and enhance Beaver Notes, join our community of developers and enthusiasts.
+Check out [CONTRIBUTING.md](https://github.com/Daniele-rolli/Beaver-Notes/wiki) for more details.

 ## License 📜
-Beaver Notes is open-source and distributed under the [MIT License](https://github.com/Daniele-rolli/Beaver-Notes/blob/main/LICENSE).
+Beaver Notes is proudly open-source and distributed under the [MIT License](https://github.com/Daniele-rolli/Beaver-Notes/blob/main/LICENSE).

 Take control of your notes with Beaver Notes today! 🚀